Inesh-Reddy/react-prop-drill/README.md

     - Keep everything as low as possible.
 [At a Low Common Ancestor of child that need a state.]

 - we need to push it down as much as possible.

+  Note : `Main purpose of getting away from prop drilling is, making code look clean.
+Not to avoid rerender.`